 The first month of school is all about getting to know your students and setting the tone for the rest of the year.
-Many teachers have a list of tried and true activities that they use in the classroom, but we’d like to throw some new ideas into the mix.
 These activities will help you and your students get to know one another and become comfortable working together as a team.
 Most of the activities were designed with elementary students in mind, but many middle and high school students will enjoy them too.

 Language Arts Activities